Scoring Methodology

 Section titled “Engine scores”Each engine’s scoring formula is fully documented:

 PACE — weighted composite: request accuracy (50%), queue incentive (30%), fragmentation (20%).
-Queue incentive includes a short-job penalty.
+Queue incentive is computed from job trace data — scheduling pressure ratio, small-job wait advantage, and wait time spread — not self-reported feature flags.

 CORE — weighted composite: hardware fit (40%), fleet age (35%), embodied carbon (25%).